Nightdavisao/N7EternalMobile/README.md

 You can use the right stick to scroll the backlog and the left stick to scroll the menus.
 ## How to play
-Download the already pre-patched game here: [link soon]
+Download the already pre-patched game [here.](https://mega.nz/file/UpMQiJzA) The decryption key is in the [releases page](https://github.com/Nightdavisao/N7EternalMobile/releases).
 If you're on Android, download the LÖVE APK on their [official website](https://love2d.org/) and then load the game through LÖVE Loader, which will appear in your app drawer once you install the APK.